 Soaking in baths may decrease some of the discomfort.

 Activities: Sexual relations and aerobic activity may continue after approximately 2-3 weeks.

 The incisions (Scars) will fade over time and are very fine and blend with natural skin creases.

 Numbness: There may be some initial decrease in sensation in the labia however this should improve over time.

 Haematoma: It is also possible that a haematoma (blood collection) may occur.
 However this is a rare occurrence.

 Infection: Post operative infection is uncommon but possible.
-Our plastic surgeon, Dr Craig Layt, gives intravenous antibiotics during surgery and oral antibiotics after surgery to decrease this risk.
+Our plastic surgeon, Dr Craig Layt, gives intravenous antibiotics during this body surgery and oral antibiotics after surgery to decrease this risk.